-(See Annex B 3.2: Work plan/s indicating the internal evaluation criterion) 35.
-Does the institution monitor the overall performance of students periodically?
-(0.5) Yes ☑ No ☐ If yes, give details As the internal evaluation flexibility (50 percent in BBA) and (60 percent in MBA) is assigned to the concerned school/s by the Office of Controller of Examinations, the School formally conducts 'Final Internal Examination' at the end of semester through the support and coordination of the Internal Examination Committee and evaluates students' academic performance.
+(See Annex B 1.12, Work plan/s indicating the internal evaluation criterion) 35. Г Does the institution monitor the overall performance of students periodically?
+(0.5) Yes ☑ No ☐ If yes, give details the As the internal evaluation flexibility (50 percent in BBA) and (60 percent in MBA) is assigned to concerned school/s by the Office of Controller of Examinations, the School formally conduct

+As the internal evaluation flexibility (50 percent in BBA) and (60 percent in MBA) is assigned to the concerned school/s by the Office of Controller of Examinations, the School formally conducts 'Final Internal Examination' at the end of semester through the support and coordination of the Internal Examination Committee and evaluates students' academic performance.
 Despite, the faculties are also provided the flexibility to conduct quizzes, class test or other related examinations during their semester.
 Moreover, in semester and trimester system the performance of students is monitored periodically by internal and external examinations.
-In MBA 60% weightage is given to internal examination. evaluation pro (See Annex B 3.4: Sample quiz exams taken in class, Annex B 3.2: Work plan containing evaluation process for performance measurement, Annex A-3: MBA/BBA curriculum showing weightage and provisions for internal evaluation) of new appointing funding crites • self, select among Vacancy al Mechanis ' ' Category Job Selection Examination Evaluation Interview Job Contract Category Advertisement Committee by Selection of Demo by Selection Through Formal G 16 F 1 1 , Formation Committee Classes Committee Appointment Letter Self-Funded √ √ √ √ √ √ Government Funded Any other category: a. b. c.
-The appointment of permanent faculty is undertaken by the service commission of the university as per the Teacher Selection Regulations.
-The course contract teachers are appointed by the school adopting all the process specified above.
-(See Annex B 3.8 Course contract teacher selection documents and Annex A-13: Teacher Selection
+In MBA 60% weightage is given to internal examination.

+(See Annex B 3.4 - Sample quiz exams taken in class, Annex B 1.12 - Work plan containing evaluation process for performance measurement, Annex B 2.1 - MBA/BBA curriculum showing weightage and provisions for internal evaluation)